GregOwen/GregOwen.github.io/_posts/2020-05-19-the-codenames-theory-of-naming.md

     <img src="/assets/images/codenames_words.png" alt="alt text html" class="full">
 </figure>

 You have some words that you want your teammates to guess (the blue dots), and some words you *don't* want your teammates to guess (the red dots)[^other-cards].
-You need to choose a hint that is strongly associated with your words and not strongly associated (or even negatively associated) with the other team's words[^higher-dimensional].
+You need to choose a hint that is strongly associated with your words and not strongly associated with the other team's words[^higher-dimensional].

 Naming an object (variable/function/class/module) is essentially the same thing as giving a clue in Codenames.